-- Demonstrates awareness of and sensitivity to the impact of power, trust, respect, and physical closeness on relationships with colleagues, students, and others. - Treats colleagues, students and others with respect avoiding all situations, comments and/or actions (e.g., sexual, racial) that could reasonably be perceived as - unprofessional, - in violation of human rights, - discriminatory. - Establishes and maintains professional boundaries and does not make abusive, suggestive or harassing comments or engage in inappropriate physical contact or sexual advances with colleagues, students, and others.
+- Demonstrates awareness of and sensitivity to the impact of power, trust, respect, and physical closeness on relationships with colleagues, students, and others. - Conducts oneself professionally in the work environment, treating colleagues, students, and others with respect and avoiding all situations, comments, and/or actions that could reasonably be perceived as: - unprofessional, - in violation of human rights, and/or - discriminatory. - Establishes and maintains professional boundaries with students. - Does not engage in sexual advances, sexual relationships, or inappropriate contact with students.

-Boundaries refers to the accepted social, physical or psychological space between people.
+Boundaries refer to the accepted social, physical, or psychological space between people.
 Boundaries create an appropriate therapeutic or professional distance between the physiotherapist and another individual and clarify their respective roles and expectations.

-Close personal relationship is one where the

-physiotherapist's ability to be objective and impartial, and to fulfill their professional obligations may be impaired due to the nature of the personal relationship.
-Close personal relationships typically exist between an individual and their romantic or sexual partner, children, parents, and close friends, but may also exist between individuals and other relatives, business partners, past romantic partners and others.
+Close personal relationship is one where the physiotherapist's ability to be objective and impartial, and to fulfill their professional obligations may be impaired due to the nature of the personal relationship.
+Close personal relationships typically exist between an individual and their romantic or sexual partner, children, parents, and close friends, but may also exist between individuals and other relatives, business partners, past romantic partners, and others.

 Privacy refers to "a person's desire to control the access of others to themselves.
-Privacy protects access to the person, whereas confidentiality protects access to the data."22
+Privacy protects access to the person, whereas confidentiality protects access to the data."